Ernest Cromwell Peake

 Ernest Cromwell Peake (18 August 1874 – 24 December 1950) was an English Missionary of the London Missionary Society who worked in China, from 1899 to 1922.
-He was the first medical missionary to work in Hengchow (Hengzhou, modern Hengyang), in Hunan Province, China where he set up a clinic and dispensary.
+He was the first medical missionary to work in Hengzhou (also spelled Hengchow, modern Hengyang), in Hunan Province, China where he set up a clinic and dispensary.
 He was also appointed head of the Mackenzie Memorial Hospital in Tianjin, China in 1912.
 Peake was known for teaching Chinese locals about medicine, and for being one of the first missionaries to bring modern medical techniques to China.
 He was the father of Mervyn Peake, the writer and poet.

 Background and early life

 Ernest Cromwell Peake was born on 18 August 1874 in the tropics of Madagascar.
 He was one of five children born to the two English missionaries, Phillip George Peake and Emilia Charlotte Scheiterberg.
 He was educated as a boarder at an English mission college, and proceeded to study medicine at Edinburgh University where he graduated in 1898 as M.B., Ch.B.
-In July 1903 at Kuling (from the English word "cooling"), a summer European missionary resort in Mountain Lu about the Yangtze River in Jiujiang, Peake met his soon to be wife Amanda Elizabeth Powell who had been in China since 1901.
+In July 1903 at Guling (then spelling "Kuling" by Europeans, named as a pun on the English word "cooling"), a summer European missionary resort in Mount Lu about the Yangtze River in Jiujiang, Peake met his soon to be wife Amanda Elizabeth Powell who had been in China since 1901.
 They got married in Hong Kong in December of that same year.
 His wife played the role as his assistant, and he described her as a small dark lively Welsh girl who sang and played the piano.
 They had two sons together while they were in China, Ernest Leslie Peake and Mervyn Peake.